ritsuwastaken/open-l2encdec/README.md

 - Replaced `zlib` with `miniz`
 - Replaced `gmp` with `MbedTLS`
-- API is different to original l2encdec
+- API differs from the original `l2encdec` by DStuff

 ## Known issues